adl5423/shrimpl-language/README.md

 * HTTP client utilities for calling external APIs
 * Optional AI helpers for calling OpenAI models (chat‑style responses and JSON payloads)
 * Optional static type annotations configured in JSON
+* Model declarations that are wired to a SQLite‑backed ORM for basic CRUD‑like operations from Shrimpl code

 ### Safety